ayoosh007/Question_selector/README.md

 HOW IT WORKS

-1.You decide which subject you want to study.
+1) You decide which subject you want to study.
-2.You either edit the program to include the CSV file path ,if u are going to do this frequently or simply give the program the file path
+2) You either edit the program to include the CSV file path ,if u are going to do this frequently or simply give the program the file path
-3.The program gives you the List of subjects and their respective weightage.
+3) The program gives you the List of subjects and their respective weightage.
-4.You tell the program
+4)You tell the program
-a)How many chapters you want to practice
+a) How many chapters you want to practice

-b)The no. of questions you want to practice
+b) The no. of questions you want to practice

-c)The name of the chapter
+c) The name of the chapter

-d)How many questions you have in your question bank or resource (remember the randomiser will give you a no. between 1 and this no.)
+d) How many questions you have in your question bank or resource (remember the randomiser will give you a no. between 1 and this no.)

-e)Do the same for other chapters
+e) Do the same for other chapters

 And you are done.